dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT QoS 1: use when..

-* You need to get every message and application layer handles duplicates
+* You need to get every message
+* Application layer handles duplicates
 * Functional requirements do not tolerate QoS 2 overhead

 ## MQTT QoS 2: use when..